Web1on1-Solo/coding-challenge/README.md

 In any case:

-- Your code should run.
+- Your code should run
-- Feel free to use whatever frameworks / libraries / webservices you like.
+- Feel free to use whatever frameworks / libraries / webservices you like
--
+- Go nuts on the things you're good at

 ### How we work together on this